Dave Duerson

-David Russell Duerson (November 28, 1960 – February 17, 2011) was an American professional football player who was a safety in the National Football League (NFL) for 11 seasons, primarily with the Chicago Bears.
-As a member of the Bears, he was selected to four consecutive Pro Bowls from 1985 to 1988 and was part of the 1985 defense that won the franchise's first and only Super Bowl in Super Bowl XX.
-He also played for the New York Giants and Phoenix Cardinals, winning Super Bowl XXV with the former.
+David Russell Duerson (November 28, 1960 – February 17, 2011) was an American professional football safety who played in the National Football League (NFL) for 11 seasons, primarily with the Chicago Bears.
+He played college football for the Notre Dame Fighting Irish and was selected by the Bears in the third round of the 1983 NFL draft.

+During his seven seasons with the Bears, Duerson received four consecutive Pro Bowl and two consecutive second-team All-Pro selections.
+Duerson was also a member of the 1985 team that won the franchise's first Super Bowl title in Super Bowl XX.
+He later spent one season with the New York Giants, winning Super Bowl XXV, and his final three with the Phoenix Cardinals.

-At age 50, Duerson died of a self-inflicted gunshot wound to the chest.
-Following his request, his brain was sent to the Boston University School of Medicine for research on chronic traumatic encephalopathy (CTE).
-Neurologists at Boston University confirmed that Duerson had CTE as a result of the concussions he had during his playing career.
+Following his retirement, Duerson committed suicide in 2011.
+Duerson was posthumously diagnosed chronic traumatic encephalopathy (CTE) as a result of the concussions he had during his playing career.

 Early life

 Born and raised in Muncie, Indiana, Duerson played football, basketball, and baseball at Northside High School.
 Duerson's honors during his high school years included the 1979 Indiana Mr. Football.